pendragons-code/Jasbot/README.md

 ```
 # Documentation:
 Yes I was told that this bot is not the best documented bot so lmao.
+Proper Documentation will come much later when there is an actual userbase.

 # Errors
 This thing was hastily put together with no consideration of stabiltiy yet.
 JK HAHA no. I just haven't got the time to test it yet so RIP.